UbiPhysio: Support Daily Functioning, Fitness, and Rehabilitation with Action Understanding and Feedback in Natural Language: Experiment

 \subsection{Data Collection in a Home-Like Space}

-Targeting the future deployment of our proposed Ubiphysio framework at home, we converted a lab room into a modern-style living space, as shown in Fig~\ref{fig:fig5}.
+Targeting the future deployment of our proposed UbiPhysio framework at home, we converted a lab room into a modern-style living space, as shown in Fig~\ref{fig:fig5-8}.
 This space is equipped with essential furniture and equipment that facilitate daily activities and home exercises.
 These include a television (TV), chair, sofa, soft carpet, bed, cushions, and green plants.
 Although not visible in the figure, other items such as a broom, yoga pad, and a suitcase loaded with 2.5Kg are also used during the experimental sessions, particularly for daily activities like sweeping the floor and carrying heavy objects.
-Instead of using stand-alone cameras that may cause discomfort to the participant, we choose to use mobile phones to record the experimental session, which are small and user-friendly.
-Three mobile phones are put at the top of the TV (facing the participant at 0\degree), the corner of the space (at 65\degree), and the left border of the space (at 90\degree, where Fig~\ref{fig:fig5} is captured).
-The visual data is collected to aid the annotation from experts and open opportunities for visual-based pose reconstruction that may speed up the deployment of our framework.
+Instead of using stand-alone cameras that may cause discomfort to the participant, we choose to use three mobile phones to record the session, which are small and user-friendly.
+They are put at the top of the TV (facing the participant at 0\degree), the corner of the space (at 65\degree), and the middle-left border of the space (at 90\degree, where Fig~\ref{fig:fig5-8} (a) is captured).
+The visual data is collected to aid the annotation from physios and open opportunities for vision-based pose estimation that may speed up the deployment of our framework.
 This experiment is approved by the Institutional Review Board (IRB) of the University.